ionic-team/ionic-site/_posts/2014-07-29-ionic-creator.markdown

 We built the Ionic Framework because we weren't happy with the underlying frameworks back in 2013.
 We felt there was a huge opportunity to build better foundational technology for the next generation of mobile app development, and that became Ionic.

-Now, things have come full circle, and Ionic is mature enough and popular enough (over __80,000__ new apps created just in 2014!) that it makes sense to build tools to help make Ionic easier and faster to develop with...and maybe even a bit more fun :)
+Now, things have come full circle, and Ionic is mature enough and popular enough (over __80,000__ new apps created just in 2014!) that it makes sense to build tools to help make Ionic easier and faster to develop with...and maybe even a bit more fun. :)

 Today, I am happy to formally announce the [Ionic Creator](/creator) to our community.
 Let's take a look!